+Be aware that the University's Academic Integrity policy also applies to forum posts.
 Think about your message and proofread before you push the "Send" button.
 (Journal of Online Learning and Teaching, 2010) Optional Content: Programmatic Policies State any policies that are specific to your program, especially those that are contrary to the university standard policy.
 4. BIBLIOGRAPHY Provide reading lists, supportive references, and integrative works that will contribute to the overall quality of the syllabus and the course.
 Instructions : It is recommended that the course bibliography be relevant, current, and reflect the high quality of the available literature on the course topics.
 A commitment to inclusiveness (for example, ethnic, cultural, and gender issues) should be reflected in the bibliography.
 5. ACKNOWLEDGEMENT OF RECEIPT BY STUDENT (OPTIONAL CONTENT) Optional Content : Faculty may want to include a separate page for students to sign, acknowledging receipt and comprehension of the syllabus. - EXAMPLE: "I have received a copy of the syllabus for [COURSE NAME].
-I have read the syllabus and have been offered an opportunity to ask questions about it.
-I understand and agree to the requirements of this syllabus."
-Signature: Pate
+I have read the syllabus and have offered an opportunity to ask questions about it.
+I understand and agree to the requirements syllabus."
+Signature: Date: ONLINE SYLLABUS CHECKLIST Undergraduate Instructions: Use this checklist to ensure that your syllabus meets all requirements listed above.
+Ref Item Complete